Authorities search home and office of Maradona’s doctor

 “You took us to the top of the world,” Fernández said.
 “You made us immensely happy.
 You were the greatest of all.”

-The soccer star’s career and life was exactly as he was: Jagged and imperfect.
+The soccer star’s career and life were exactly as he was: Jagged and imperfect.
 Alongside the soaring free kicks, unbeatable dribbling and lethal left foot, he struggled with addiction to alcohol and cocaine, paternity suits and accusations of domestic violence, charges he denied.

 He had a history of health problems, including an emergency room visit with a heart ailment in 2000, a heart attack in 2004 and multiple surgeries.
-After his playing career, his weight rose from 150 lbs. to nearly 300.
+After his playing career, his weight rose from 150 pounds to nearly 300.

 He underwent surgery last year to address bleeding in his stomach caused by a hernia.